 The J.W.
 England Library provides access to e-books in two main ways.
 First, we've added a selection of titles directly to the Library's collection, which can be accessed through Our Journal List/e-Book List or through the library catalog.
-Second, we subscribe to an e-book database from EBSCO called the eBook Collection, which includes thousands of e-books and can be searched much like our other databases.
-Complete details on each of these access methods can be found below.
+Second, we subscribe to 2 ebook databases: EBSCO's eBook Collection and ProQuest's ebrary, both of which contain thousands of e-books across numerous subjects.
+Complete details on each of these access methods are below.

 E-books in the Library's direct collection can be accessed through either Our Journal List/e-Book List or through cataLyst, the library catalog.

-eBook Collection is a subscription database that provides access to thousands of e-books across many subjects and disciplines.
+eBook Collection is a subscription database that provides access to thousands of e-books across many disciplines.
 You can search or browse for e-books much as you might look for articles in other databases.

 When you open this database you will see the eBooks landing page, which features galleries of highlighted titles and allows you to browse individual categories.
 You can do a basic search on the main screen, or click on "Advanced Search" to access EBSCO's familiar searching interface.